-Ed Schultz Dead At Age 64 According To Russian Government Run News Network
+Ed Schultz Dead At Age 64, According To ‘RT America’

-RT America, a Washington, D.C. subsidiary of Moscow based RT.com (formerly known as Russia Today) broke the news of Ed Shultz’ passing a few hours ago, and U.S. based networks quickly picked up the story.
-Editor in Chief Margarita Simonyan commented on Schultz’ passing, saying,
+RT America, a Washington, D.C., subsidiary of Moscow-based RT (formerly known as Russia Today), broke the news of Ed Schultz’s passing a few hours ago, and U.S.-based networks quickly picked up the story.
+Editor-in-Chief Margarita Simonyan commented on Schultz’s passing, saying,

 “We are devastated by the news of the sudden death of our brilliant anchor, one of the best TV journalists in America, Ed Schultz.
 The respect that Ed commanded among viewers and among his colleagues on both sides of the Atlantic is impossible to overstate.
 He was an unconditional patriot of his country, an honest and principled man.
 When the campaign against RT America began and the channel was forced to register as a foreign agent, Ed set an example for all of us, saying: ‘Let them call me what they want, I am going to speak the truth no matter what.'”